The hornet challenge

 - Avoid spring trapping of queens: An Asian hornet colony produces a lot of founder queens (up to 500 per nest) but only a fraction survive the winter and succeeds in starting a new nest in spring, mainly because of competition.
 Hornet trapping, for example with a butterfly net or with hornet traps, lowers the degree of competition and thus increases the survival and the chances of a new nest.
 There are currently no selective traps on the market, and as a consequence many (often protected and rare) native insects end up in the traps.
 Selective traps are only useful around an apiary in case of attacks on the hive.

 - Registration is necessary to learn from experience: Statements about the efficiency of management, possible side-effects on other insects and the cost-effectiveness of nest destruction are only possible with information about the measures taken.
-Vespa-watch allows such registration through a password-protected module on the website accessible to the various fire brigades.
+Vespa-watch allows such registration through a password-protected module on the website accessible to the various control operators.
 This information must also be reported to the European Commission for the EU Regulation.

-The fire brigade is the first point of contact for nest removal.
 Destroying hornet nests is specialist work that requires training and materials (wasp suit, eye protection, atomizer, telescopic lance, fire ladder).
-If possible, provide details about the location (address), the accessibility of the nest, the height, and leave your mobile phone number so the wasp team of the fire brigade can plan an action more easily and quickly.
-Destruction of an Asian hornet nest is free but is only performed after verified reports of a nest.
-The fire brigade does not help to search for nests.
+If possible, provide details about the location (address), the accessibility of the nest, the height, and leave your mobile phone number so actions can be planned more easily.
+Destruction of an Asian hornet nest is only performed after verified reports of a nest.